 M2M technology allows two or more devices to communicate autonomously, removing the need for a human operator, and allowing a group of machines to carry out complicated operations in a matter of seconds.
-Imagine a cash machine, wirelessly pinging a host processor (or banking computer) for the authorisation needed to dispense cash.
+Imagine a cash machine, wirelessly pinging a host processor (or banking computer) for the authorization needed to dispense cash.
 Or a vending machine, automatically requesting a refill once it starts to run out of a particular item.

 When M2M technology was first introduced, it relied on short-range radio transmissions; telephone cables or clunky and outmoded powerline networks to relay information between devices.
 Typically, this meant that M2M technologies could only be used in settings where:

 - Devices were situated in close proximity to one another

 - The cost-savings justified the expense of cabling machines together or creating costly dedicated networks

 - You could tap into a pre-existing phone line, and use it to connect your devices

 Things are very different now though.
 Thanks to rapid and far-reaching advances in wireless technology and cellular networking, we can use M2M technologies to connect a huge range of devices, from washing machines to smart meters, car-building robots, smartphones and everything in between.